mysqlonarm/benchmark-suites/README.md

 User should only edit combi_1.sh and review the setting at the top of the file to ensure it is inline with their enviornment (like mysql_host, mysql_user, mysql_password, mysql_port, number of table, table-size, etc....).

+[TC_TO_RUN helps user select which sub-test-cases to run like read-write/read-only/point-select/update-index/update-non-index].

 <b>Avoid editting anything beyond the initial environment variable settings.</b>

 User should also look at the provided conf/n1.cnf for reference purpose and tune local my.cnf accordingly.